 PA Studies Laptop Requirement

-Beginning with your enrollment in the PA Program, you will need to have a Windows based PC laptop computer with internet access, microphone, and webcam.
-Most course information is available online through our D2L program and Marquette email correspondence is required.
-Mac computers may be used for personal use, but all students must have access to a PC laptop computer for all program testing and specific assignments.
+Beginning with your enrollment in the PA Program, you will need to have a Windows or Mac based PC laptop computer with internet access, microphone, and webcam.
+Most course information is available online through our D2L program and Marquette email correspondence is required. iPads or tablet computers may be used for personal use, but all students must have access to a PC or Mac laptop computer for all program testing and specific assignments.
 Wireless access is available in the PA building and most campus structures.

 Required Marquette University Applications